terryworona/simple-cv/README.md

 My own personal resume can be found via the branch `/release` where I've tagged different versions of my ever-evolving work history.

-The `main` branch of this repository contains "dummy data" that you can use as a starter project.
+The `master` branch of this repository contains "dummy data" that you can use as a starter project.
 Simply replace the placeholder information with your own.

-It's recommended that you **fork** this repository if you want to maintain your own personal branch of releases.

 ## Generation

-1. Fill `details.yml` with your personal details, work experience, education, and desired settings.
+1. Fill `details.yml` with your contact info, work experience, education, and desired settings.
 2. Run `make` to compile the PDF.
 3. Tweak on `template.tex` until you're satisfied with the result.